 ServiceNow Vulnerability Response integrates vulnerability management directly into IT service management workflows, providing seamless handoffs between security detection and operational remediation.

-Key capabilities:
+Key Features:

-- ITSM integration connects vulnerability findings directly to change management, incident response, and asset management processes within the ServiceNow platform.
+- ITSM integration: Connects vulnerability findings directly to change management, incident response, and asset management processes within the ServiceNow platform.

-- Risk-based prioritization incorporates business context, asset criticality, and threat intelligence to focus remediation efforts on vulnerabilities that pose the greatest business risk.
+- Risk-based prioritization: Incorporates business context, asset criticality, and threat intelligence to focus remediation efforts on vulnerabilities that pose the greatest business risk.

-- Automated workflow orchestration creates tickets, assigns responsibilities, and tracks remediation progress using ServiceNow's workflow automation capabilities.
+- Automated workflow orchestration: Creates tickets, assigns responsibilities, and tracks remediation progress using ServiceNow's workflow automation capabilities.

-- Executive dashboards provide risk metrics and compliance status designed for business stakeholders and audit requirements.
+- Executive dashboards: Provide risk metrics and compliance status designed for business stakeholders and audit requirements.

-Pain points: Users report that the platform can be complex to customize and configure, particularly for organizations without existing ServiceNow expertise.
-The licensing model can also become expensive for smaller teams.
+- Users report that the platform can be complex to customize and configure, particularly for organizations without existing ServiceNow expertise.

-Best for: Organizations already using ServiceNow for IT service management that want to integrate vulnerability management into their existing operational workflows.
+Organizations already using ServiceNow for IT service management that want to integrate vulnerability management into their existing operational workflows.

-Pricing: ServiceNow platform licensing with additional costs for vulnerability management modules and integrations.
+ServiceNow platform licensing with additional costs for vulnerability management modules and integrations.

-Best Vulnerability Management Tools for Developers
+3 Best Vulnerability Management Tools for Developers

 Developers need vulnerability management platforms that integrate seamlessly into coding workflows without disrupting productivity.
 The most effective tools provide actionable feedback with clear remediation guidance directly in the tools developers already use.